MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/sales-how-to-calculate-order-promising-dates.md

 - Capable to Promise (CTP)

 ### <a name="available-to-promise"></a>Available to Promise
 Available to promise (ATP) calculates dates based on the reservation system.
-It performs an availability check of the unreserved quantities in stock with regard to planned production, purchases, transfers, and sales returns.
-Based on this information, [!INCLUDE[prod_short](includes/prod_short.md)] automatically calculates the delivery date of the customer’s order because the items are available, either in stock or on planned receipts.
+It performs an availability check of the unreserved quantities in inventory with regard to planned production, purchases, transfers, and sales returns.
+Based on this information, [!INCLUDE[prod_short](includes/prod_short.md)] automatically calculates the delivery date of the customer’s order because the items are available, either in inventory or on planned receipts.

 ### <a name="capable-to-promise"></a>Capable to Promise
-Capable to promise (CTP) assumes a “what if” scenario, which only applies to item quantities that are not in stock or on scheduled orders.
+Capable to promise (CTP) assumes a “what if” scenario, which only applies to item quantities that are not in inventory or on scheduled orders.
 Based on this scenario, [!INCLUDE[prod_short](includes/prod_short.md)] calculates the earliest date that the item can be available if it is to be produced, purchased, or transferred.

 #### <a name="example"></a>Example
-If there is an order for 10 pieces, and 6 pieces are available in stock or on scheduled orders, then the Capable-to-Promise calculation will be based on 4 pieces.
+If there is an order for 10 pieces, and 6 pieces are available in inventory or on scheduled orders, then the Capable-to-Promise calculation will be based on 4 pieces.

 ### <a name="calculations"></a>Calculations
 When [!INCLUDE[prod_short](includes/prod_short.md)] calculates the customer’s delivery date, it performs two tasks: